Wardle, Cheshire: History

 Watfield Pavement, a stone road believed to have originally formed part of a Roman road from Chester to Chesterton in Staffordshire, passed through or adjacent to the parish, and a bronze Roman coin was found nearby.
 Wardle appears in the Domesday Book of 1086 as "Warhelle".
 Wardle Hall was the seat of the Prestland family, passing to the Woodhey branch of the Wilbraham family in the early 17th century.
 A map dated around 1875 shows brickworks and brick fields adjacent to the Shropshire Union Canal, and mills and a brickworks were present in this area on a 1947 map.

 RAF Calveley airfield, completed in 1942, served as a flight-training centre during the Second World War.
 The RAF station closed in 1946, but it remained in use as an airfield until 1959.
 Several of the buildings have survived, including the control tower, hangars and a Romney hut.
 The Mark III radio telescope was constructed in 1966 on the base of a former hangar at the airfield.
 It had an elliptical meshwork dish measuring 25 × 38 metres.
 Controlled from Jodrell Bank Observatory, near Holmes Chapel, it initially worked in concert with the Mark II telescope, 24 km away at Jodrell Bank, and later formed part of what is now the MERLIN network of radio telescopes.
 The Mark III telescope was dismantled in 1996.

 Governance

 Wardle is administered by the Wardle Parish Council.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the unitary authority of Cheshire East.
-Wardle falls in the parliamentary constituency of Eddisbury, which has been represented by Edward Timpson since 2019, after being represented by Stephen O'Brien (1999–2015) and Antoinette Sandbach (2015–19).
+Wardle falls in the parliamentary constituency of Chester South and Eddisbury, which has been represented since the 2024 general election by Aphra Brandreth of the Conservative Party.
+It was previously part of the Eddisbury constituency, which since its establishment in 1983 had been held by the Conservative MPs Alastair Goodlad (1983–99), Stephen O'Brien (1999–2015), Antoinette Sandbach (2015–19) and Edward Timpson (2019–24).